We believe...Everyone Can Help Out

-Each year of the ECHO Fund, The Winston-Salem Foundation presented ECHO Awards to individuals and informal groups that were "caught in the act" of building social capital.
+In 2001, The Winston-Salem Foundation began presenting ECHO Awards to individuals and informal groups that were "caught in the act" of building social capital.
 In 2006, the Foundation and ECHO Council began jointly selecting and presenting the ECHO Awards at the Foundation's annual Community Luncheon.
 Each ECHO Award winner receives a gift of $1,000 to donate to a charitable organization of their choice.

 Video on ECHO's history (featuring past ECHO Award recipient Jeff Smith of Smittysnotes)